qantik/qantik.github.io/index.md

 ## What are the most influential United States patents?

-This blog was written as part of the CS-401 Applied data analysis course at EPFL, taught in the autumn of 2017.
+This blog was written as part of the CS-401 Applied Data Analysis course at EPFL, taught in the autumn of 2017.

 The purpose of this blog is to present an analysis of the patent citations provided by